minio/docs/source/reference/minio-mc-admin/mc-admin-config.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following section documents settings for enabling external identity
 management using an Active Directory or LDAP service.

-See
+.. admonition:: :mc:`mc idp ldap` commands are preferred
+   :class: note

+   .. versionadded:: RELEASE.2023-05-26T23-31-54Z

+      MinIO recommends using the :mc:`mc idp ldap` commands for LDAP management operations.
+      These newer commands offer better validation and additional features.
-:ref:`minio-external-identity-management-ad-ldap` for a tutorial on using these
+      See :ref:`minio-external-identity-management-ad-ldap` for a tutorial on using :mc:`mc idp ldap`.

-configuration settings.
+      :mc-conf:`identity_ldap` configuration key remains available for existing scripts and other tools.

 .. mc-conf:: identity_ldap